 Chewing Tobacco Users

-Chew is not safer than cigarettes.
+Think spit tobacco is safer than cigarettes?
+Think again.
 60-78% of chewing tobacco users have oral lesions.
 Exposure to tobacco juice causes cancer of the esophagus, pharynx, larynx, stomach, and pancreas.
 Yikes!

 Our Quit Coaches know that chewing tobacco users face different challenges than smokers.
 They’re prepared to help so why wait?
 1.866.SD-QUITS